dev-rashed-alam/dev-rashed-alam/README.md

 ---

 ### 🔹 **International Standard Book Number (ISBN) System**
-React.js • Node.js • MySQL
+React.js • PHP • Laravel • PHP
 A system for generating and managing ISBNs for publishers and authors.
 - Developed APIs for **QR code, barcode, and OTP integration**.
-- Implemented **JWT authentication** and role-based routing.
+- Implemented **JWT authentication** and role-based authorizations.
 - Improved system reliability by resolving bugs and optimizing workflow features.

 ---